-IS YOUR RECRUITER IGNORING YOU?
+IS YOUR EXECUTIVE RECRUITER IGNORING YOU?
 5 REASONS SHE MIGHT BE

-You just know the recruiter you spoke to is going to help you land your ideal job!
-He already had three roles he thought you’d be perfect for!
-So, you wait anxiously for the next phone call. and wait. and wait. and…
+You just know the executive search recruiter you connected with is going to help you land your next job!
+He already has three roles he thought you’d be perfect for!
+Now, you just need to wait anxiously for the next phone call to get the ball rolling, right?

-1. Stalking the recruiter.
-Recruiters know you are eager to land a job and they are just as eager to help you.
+1. Avoid stalking the executive recruiter.
+Executive recruiters & headhunters know you are eager to land a job and they are just as eager to help you.
 Despite your enthusiasm, you must respect the process.
-Once a recruiter has ascertained your needs, expectations, and ideal role, they get to work trying to identify an opportunity that fits.
+Once an executive recruiter has ascertained your needs, expectations, and ideal role, they get to work trying to identify an opportunity that fits.
 If you’re a potential fit, you’ll receive a call—promise.
 There is no need to email or call to check in multiple times a day or week.

-2. Forgetting patience is a virtue.
-When a potential opportunity is identified you will work with your recruiter to determine if it’s the right fit.
+2. Remember patience is a virtue.
+When a potential opportunity is identified you will work with your executive recruiter to determine if it’s the right fit.
 It’s important to be patient.
-Recruiters spend a lot of time going back and forth between you and the employer.
+Executive recruiters spend a lot of time going back and forth between you and the employer.
 Remember, they want to fill the job just as much as you want to have it.
-Throughout the recruitment process, your recruiter will keep you abreast of the situation.
+Throughout the recruitment process, your executive recruiter will keep you abreast of the situation.
 As soon as they hear word from the employer, so will you.

-3. Ignoring the manners your mother taught you.
-If you have an active and complete LinkedIn profile, you may receive an unsolicited call or email from a recruiter.
+3. Use the manners your mother taught you.
+If you have an active and complete LinkedIn profile, you may receive an unsolicited call or email from an executive recruiter.
 If the potential job isn’t within the compensation range you would entertain, don’t be offended and reply, “I make double that!” or “I have a job, why are you contacting me?”
-Simply thank the recruiter for reaching out and maybe recommend a colleague who might be a better fit.
-You never know when you may want to work with that recruiter in the future, so keeping your interactions respectful and professional is a good idea.
+Simply thank the executive recruiter for reaching out and maybe recommend a colleague who might be a better fit.
+You never know when you may want to work with that executive recruiter in the future, so keeping your interactions respectful and professional is a good idea.

-4. Confusing hiring managers with smoke and mirrors.
+4. Be honest!
 62% of job seekers are entertaining multiple offers.
 If you are participating in interviews with a different company or if you have other offers, be transparent.
 Don’t bail on interviews or suddenly take yourself out of the game after the process is well underway.
 It’s disrespectful of the employer’s time and can also have a negative effect on your personal brand.

-5. Acting indifferent.
+5. Take action!
 If you want the job, do the work.
 Respond to emails and voicemails in a timely and professional manner, research both the company and the position thoroughly, engage during the interview, and send a follow-up letter when it’s over.
 Be proactive.

-Remember, a recruiter’s favorite thing to do is call a candidate with an exciting job offer.
+Remember, an executive recruiter’s favorite thing to do is call a candidate with an exciting job offer.
 Ideally, their days could be filled with these types of calls.
-In the real world, recruiters have to relay disappointing news too.
-It’s not easy for them or you.
-Leverage the expertise and network of a high-quality recruiter; in addition to effectively leveraging all the resources available to you as a job seeker.
+Unfortunately, that’s not always the case, but you can help them help you by following a few simple steps.